liveseongho/DramaQA/README.md

   ```

 ### Testing
-You can test trained model by running `test.py` passing path to the trained checkpoint by `--resume` argument.
+You can test trained model on validation split by running `infer_valid.py` passing path to the trained checkpoint by `--resume` or `-r` argument.

 ### Checkpoints
 You can specify the name of the training session in config files: